thepipboy/SSI/README.md

     everything running in parallel can be run in parallel

-    due to the interaction combiner and its property is based on Massively Paraller Processing (MPP)
+    due to the interaction combiner and its property is based on Massively Parallel Processing (MPP)